thoth-station/adviser/README.rst

 Resolution process as Markov Decision Process
 =============================================

-As stated above, the whole resolution process can be modeled as a Markov Decision Process (MDP).
+The whole resolution process can be modeled as a Markov Decision Process (MDP) thus the reinforcement learning principles stated above can apply.
 Recommending the best possible set of packages than corresponds to solving the given MDP.
 See `Thoth's documentation for more info
 <https://thoth-station.ninja/docs/developers/adviser/introduction.html>`__.

 **See also:**